SomdattaNag/Security-Screening-System/learn.md

 5. Distinct alarms:
     1. Threat Alarm: If a known individual is detected.
     2. Safe Alarm: If no match is found.
-6. Email and SMS notifications sent to authorities with suspect details when a threat is detected.
+6. Email and SMS notifications are automatically sent to authorities when a potential threat is detected, containing the suspect's details and threat level.
+If the threat is classified as major — with a confidence level exceeding 90% — a call alert is also triggered, ensuring immediate action in cases where the individual is almost certainly a known or wanted person.
 7. If a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.
+Their data is also logged in a csv file for further legal verification process.
 8. Modular and extendable prototype suitable for further integrations (IoT hardware, GUI, etc.).

 # Usage Instructions